 Chermoula is a marinade that North Africans use in their cooking.
 It is usually used to flavor fish or seafood, but it can be used with legume and vegetables.
 Very healthy.

-It’s strange, and I’m not sure why it happened, but for someone who grew up in a Moroccan home, I only discovered chermoula sauce in my early twenties.
+It’s strange, for someone who grew up in a Moroccan home, I only discovered chermoula in my early twenties.
 I discovered it in Mogador, not the Moroccan city, where my grandmother was born but the Moroccan cafe/restaurant in the East Village in New York.

 My mother did cook and braise many dishes with the chermoula ingredients but she didn’t grind them into a paste.
 Grinding the herbs and spices together creates a pesto like sauce that has a strong and rich flavor.

 Cilantro and parsley are commonly used in the Moroccan kitchen.
 I remember as a kid that my mom always had a bunch of cilantro or parsley, or both, submerged in a bowl of water on the kitchen counter.